garagorry/cldr/cdppc/provisioning/az/bpn/readme.md

 - It can be used to create the pre-requisites on Azure for an Environment with Service Endpoints or Private Endpoints.
 - It can be used to deploy a RAZ/Non-RAZ Data Lake.
 - It always deploy the latyest version available.
-- It can be used to deploy a default cluster template/definition for a choosen Datahub.
+- It can be used to deploy a default cluster template/definition for a chosen Datahub.

 ##### The options available are: